The Architect of Soulful Stories

 a rhythm that held us together.

-One night, a friend invited me to the rooftop.
+a friend invited me to the rooftop.

 We sat beneath a sky scattered with stars,